calvinckho/restvo-site/README.md

-ionic-site
+restvo-site
 ==========

-Repo for the ionicframework.com site.
-To preview local Ionic changes, follow the instructions at the [Ionic repo](https://github.com/ionic-team/ionic#documentation).
+Repo for the restvo.com site.

-## No Docs Here

-Ionic Docs are in a [separate repo](https://github.com/ionic-team/ionic-docs/).
-This site is primarily used for general communications and promotion of Ionic framework and related products and services.

 ## Local Build